JvanKatwijk/terminal-DAB-xxx/README.md

 Normal use is

-	dab-xxx-cli -C XXX -P YYY -G ZZZ -Q
+	dab-xxx-cli -C XXX -B YY1 -B YY2 ... -B YYn -G -Q

 where

 	a. -C XXX is the channel one wants to listen to

-	b. -P YYY is a string representing a reasonable prefix of the servicename
+	b. each channel to be used in scanning through the list is specified by -B channelName

 	c. -G ZZZ, where Z is a valid gain value, which obviously depends on the device,

 	d. -Q is the autogain setting

 For other parameters, see the output of the program

-If no service name is selected, the first element of the (alfabetically sorted) list is taken.

 -------------------------------------------------------------------------
 Supported devices